teateatea/heartbreaker/A/B/C/Rules/End of Session.md

 <!-- Home | Character Creation | -->
 [[home|Home]] | [[Open Table]] | **Escaping the Island!**
 ___
-The expectation is for the Player Characters to begin, and end, each session at home base.
-In general, the players should make their way to the coast, signal for a pick up and end the session normally.
+The goal is for the Player Characters to begin, and end, each session at home base.
+At the end of a session, the PCs should make their way to the coast, and signal for a Martel pick up.

 ##### Escaping the Island!
-If characters are still on the island when the session ends, they each must roll on the **Escaping the Island!** table to determine how *(or if)* they got home.
+If PCs are still on the island when the Session ends, they each must roll on the **Escaping the Island!** table to determine how *(or if)* they got home.

 | Escaping the Island!                            | 1d100     |
 |:----------------------------------------------- | --------- |